Honorary Freeman of Godalming Mr John Young (Deceased 2020)

 John Young became the first Honorary Freeman of Godalming Town and was honoured for his outstanding contribution to Godalming Community Life on 3 May 2012.

-It is John’s love of Godalming, the depth and detail of his knowledge of the history and fabric of the town that is truly staggering.
-There is not a drain, not a natural spring trickling under our feet that has escaped inclusion in John’s meticulous records.
-This dedicated, scholarly attention to detail has made him an invaluable contributor to the work of Godalming Museum.
-He has worked as a librarian there on Tuesday afternoons for over twenty years.
-One volunteer has remarked: “When a visitor arrives with a query it is always with great delight that I tell them to go upstairs to the library, where John will certainly be able to help them, using his considerable knowledge and librarian skills to find the answer.”
+It was John’s love of Godalming, the depth and detail of his knowledge of the history and fabric of the town that was truly staggering.
+There wasn’t a drain, not a natural spring trickling under our feet that escaped inclusion in John’s meticulous records.
+This dedicated, scholarly attention to detail made him an invaluable contributor to the work of Godalming Museum.
+He worked as a librarian there on Tuesday afternoons for over twenty years.
+One volunteer remarked: “When a visitor arrives with a query it is always with great delight that I tell them to go upstairs to the library, where John will certainly be able to help them, using his considerable knowledge and librarian skills to find the answer.”

-As an active member of the Godalming Trust he does everything he can to ensure that Godalming’s heritage is protected and the environmental schemes appropriate.
-John has attended Town Council planning meetings for 50 years, missing only a handful over all that time.
-He has been of enormous help to Waverley Borough Council officers and members on planning matters affecting the town, most recently the hydrology and working history of the Key site.
+As an active member of the Godalming Trust he did everything he could to ensure that Godalming’s heritage was protected and the environmental schemes appropriate.
+John attended Town Council planning meetings for 50 years, missing only a handful over all that time.
+He was an enormous help to Waverley Borough Council officers and members on planning matters affecting the town, most recently the hydrology and working history of the Key site.

-He is an active member of many local organisations including the Surrey Postcard Club and has an amazing collection of 30,000 postcards and 1000 slides.
-He regularly gives highly acclaimed talks to groups and schools.
-John is a natural communicator and can hold a class of children in the palm of his hand.
-He is currently putting together a slide show on Jack Phillips and the Titanic in preparation for the centenary of the sinking of the ship in 2012.
-It is largely through John’s long-term support that the Jack Phillip’s memorial garden is now being refurbished.
+He was an active member of many local organisations including the Surrey Postcard Club and had an amazing collection of 30,000 postcards and 1000 slides.
+He regularly gave highly acclaimed talks to groups and schools.
+John was a natural communicator and could hold a class of children in the palm of his hand.
+He put together a slide show on Jack Phillips and the Titanic in preparation for the centenary of the sinking of the ship in 2012.
+It was largely through John’s long-term support that the Jack Phillip’s memorial garden was refurbished.

-John is also a gifted photographer and continues to chronicle the life of our town, with a keen understanding of history in the making and the need to pass this on to the next generation.
+John was also a gifted photographer and continued to chronicle the life of our town, with a keen understanding of history in the making and the need to pass this on to the next generation.

-John has made and continues to make, a truly outstanding contribution to our community life.
-John is a much loved and well-known resident of this town.
-He is the kindest neighbour, a modest, charming and gentle man who is, for many, simply “Mr Godalming”.
+John made a truly outstanding contribution to our community life.
+John was a much loved and well-known resident of this town.
+He was the kindest neighbour, a modest, charming and gentle man who is, for many, simply “Mr Godalming”.